Dr Cheong Wai Kwong

 Symptoms of eczema vary according to the type and the age of the person.
 Signs may start in infancy, with dry and itchy patches affecting the cheeks and scalp.
 The rashes may be so itchy that they interfere with sleep, and lead to bleeding and infections when constantly scratched.

 Most symptoms of eczema develop during childhood (before the age of 5) and may persist up to adolescence and adulthood.
 It is important to note that no two cases of eczema are alike.
-The most common signs are:
+The most common signs of eczema are:

 The exact cause of eczema is still unknown, but genetic factors are long thought to increase one’s risk of developing it.
 For instance, a child born to a parent or parents diagnosed with eczema or another atopic disease such as asthma and allergic rhinitis has a greater chance of also developing the skin condition.